joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 Assembling all the midi on the internet is not the same as assembling all the music in the world.
 The internet doesn’t contain all the music, just like it doesn’t contain all the knowledge, much less all the experience.
 But the internet was and is the primary vehicle for cheesy midi adaptations of songs, and so this archive is maybe a solid attempt at building a corpus that represents an entirety.

 Or maybe it just directs the mind’s eye toward the gap between the real infinity, and our best attempt.
 But who knows how big that gap is?
 Because your idea of the real infinite is just an abstraction anyway.
-Well, this site is just an abstraction too.
+Well, this app is just an abstraction too.
 <br>
 <br>
 <br>

-## This site is about how we decide whether to say two things are the same, or different.
+## This site is about when we say two things are different, and when we say they're the same.
 <br>

 Music is not infinite.
 So in your mind, assemble the totality of ALL of music.
 What’s the difference between that and infinity?
 Between the all-of-it and the infinite?

-When we're choosing to call all these pieces of media "songs" – well those songs are actually all different.
-That’s what makes them distinct.
-If we’re talking about ALL songs, there are only two things we can say for sure about every last one of them – they’re all songs, and they’re all different.

-Take even one song.
-I can listen to the same song twice, but the experience of it can be so different!
-Picture yourself listening to N*SYNC now versus at age 12.
-And yet we’re saying those are the same?
-Mario is punching the box again and again, over and over, and the coins keep coming out.
-And we’re saying those coins are the same?
-Why does their tally keep going up and up?
+Thinking about all of music is tough because music isn't just the artifacts.
+It's also the lived experience of the thing.
+We typically have one of a couple different situations.
+1) Listening to a concert, a live performance that may only exist in that moment, shared together amongst a dozen, a hundred, a hundred thousand people.
+2) Listening to recorded music, a static digital artifact of a performance, alone.

+consumemusic.online is an inversion of this.
+Thousands of people together will experience a one-time performance of a digital artifact, a concert that's thousands of hours long.
+But formally something weird is happening, because each person will only experience a small piece.

+It's a parallel to our experience of social media.
+How often have you heard of someone complaining of some phenomenon "on Facebook" which you yourself have not witnessed?
+And yet we all refer to "Facebook" as if it's one entity, where it's really maybe closer to our own little room.
+Totally unique, totally dynamic, different from everyone else's and different from one moment to the next.
+Maybe we don't appreciate this fact.
+But if you pull up consumemusic.online and you're the single solitary person that heard "Hey Jude," maybe you will.

+And if you think about the totality of music from day to day, this is what is happening all along.
+All of these individual experiences are happening distributed throughout millions of different places, but together they sum up to the sublime reality of what music actually is.
+No one person gets to experience that though.

+When two people each view a work of art, and that work of art showed them each something different, how different does the thing have to be for us to no longer say they saw the same art?
+If a work's identity isn't in the details, what is it in?

-Everyone who goes to this site will experience this piece of net art.
+Everyone who goes to the site will experience this piece of net art.
 But will everyone experience it the same?
 Maybe to prove they won’t, we’ll show each of them something different.
 Maybe we’ll play them each a different song.
 And when they come back again, we’ll do the same.
 Something different.